Ms-optics SONNETAR 1.5/73

 SONNETAR 73mm F1.5 photo example (with LEICA M-P / LEICA M10)

-Among Miyazaki’s lenses, this lens and the APORIS 135mm are the only lenses that exceed a focal length of 60mm.
+Among Mr. Miyazaki’s lenses, this lens and the APORIS 135mm are the only lenses with a focal length exceeding 60mm.

-Mr. Miyazaki says that his choice of 73mm focal length was made with the “Leica Hector 73mm” in mind, and although I would like to see him challenge the 75mm Summilux, I think it is a choice that is typical of Mr. Miyazaki, who loves old lenses.
+Mr. Miyazaki said that he chose the 73mm focal length because, “Leica Hector was conscious of the 73mm,” and I would like him to take on the 75mm focal length Summilux M head-on.
+I think this choice is typical of Mr. Miyazaki, who loves old lenses.

 ItemValuenote